-GMV will also coordinate the MYRIAD project, which focuses on developing technological solutions for detecting, identifying, and characterizing relevant information based on satellite images from various sources, combined with optical and radar data.
-This system will strengthen strategic surveillance and optimize decision-making for defense.
+GMV will also coordinate the MYRIAD project, which focuses on developing technological solutions for detecting, identifying, and characterizing relevant

 In addition to these two projects, GMV will be making technological contributions to the following initiatives:

 - CITADEL Range: this project aims to reinforce Europe's cyber defence capabilities by creating realistic training environments in this domain.. - FASETT2: a study of the Future Mid-Size Tactical Cargo (FMTC) aircraft, which a cargo capacity of up to 20 metric tons. - NINJA2: this project will develop a modular, intelligent ammunition system that can be operated in GNSS denied environments. - iMUGS2: this project will develop and validate autonomous and swarming capabilities for unmanned systems, to improve protection, interoperability, and multi-domain operations.